dlsc-software-consulting-gmbh/GemsFX/README.md

 ![DialogPane](gemsfx/docs/dialog-pane.png)

-## Resizable Text Area
+## ResizableTextArea

 A custom control that wraps a text area and adds a resize handle to the lower right corner of it.
 The area can be configured to be resizable in vertical, horizontal, or both directions.

 ![ResizableTextArea](gemsfx/docs/resizable-text-area.png)

 ## Expanding Text Area

 A customized text area that grows based on its text content.
 The text area will never show vertical or horizontal scrollbars.

 ![ExpandingTextArea](gemsfx/docs/expanding-text-area.png)

 ## Photo View

 A control for adding and editing a user profile photo (or whatever).
 The user can click on the control to choose an image file via a file chooser (replacable) or via drag and drop.
 Once added the user can move the image around and zoom in / out.
-As a convenience the view always provide a cropped version of the original image.
+As a convenience
+the view always provide a cropped version of the original image.
 This allows applications to store a smaller file on the server / in the database.
 The control supports some keyboard shortcuts.
 The file chooser can be activated by pressing SPACE or ENTER.
 The photo can be removed by pressing DELETE or BACK_SPACE.

 ![PhotoView](gemsfx/docs/photo-view.png)

 ## Payment Option Controls

 A specialized subclass of ImageView that can be used to display different graphics for different payment options.
 Graphics provided by Gregoire Segretain (https://www.sketchappsources.com/contributor/gregoiresgt)

 ![LightOption](gemsfx/docs/payment-options-light.png) ![DarkOption](gemsfx/docs/payment-options-dark.png)

 ## DrawerStackPane

 A stackpane with an optional node that can be shown inside a drawer.
 The drawer is animated and can slide in and out.
 When the drawer is showing a semi-transparent glass pane will cover the background.
 In addition the last height of the drawer can be persisted via the preferences API so that next time the drawer will show itself like in the last user session.

 ![DrawerStackPane](gemsfx/docs/drawer-stackpane.png)

 ## FilterView

 A control for filtering the content of an observable list.
 Works in combination with TableView, ListView, or any control that is based on observable lists.

 ![FilterView](gemsfx/docs/filter-view.png)